 Following this line of reasoning, researchers have suggested that as the expectant mother’s body draws on its internal resources to support the growing baby, it also draws out stored toxins stored in body fat.
 The toxins then cause nausea, the body’s attempt to rid the system of the toxins by vomiting.
 Cravings for clay and the subsequent consumption of the clay effectively eliminates the toxins from the system.
 Additionally, much in the same way the South Americans used dirt to detoxify their potatoes, clay consumption may also serve to bind food born bacteria and viruses that would be harmful to the mother and developing fetus.
 It appears that clay eating is frequently an adaptive behavior, and perhaps not always an eating disorder, as it has been characterized in the DSM IV.

-German Shepherd Dog Eats Dirt and Is Loving it!
+German Shepherd Dog Eats Dirt and Loves it!

 We live in a suburban environment, where neighbors have services that routinely apply pesticides and fertilizer to the lawns throughout the neighborhood from spring until early fall, which appears to coincide with my dogs geophagia.
 The National Cancer Institute has linked commercial weed killers and pesticides to the increase of certain deadly cancers in canines such as hemangiosarcoma.
 It could be that my dogs, and other clay eaters in urban and suburban environments, are absorbing toxins from walks through their neighborhood and runoff into their yards.
 They then resort to clay eating to detoxify in the spring and summer months.
 Consuming clay under these circumstances would be an adaptive behavior, and one that I hope is successful for all canine clay eaters.
 Certainly if your dog has recently begun clay eating, investigate any changes you may have made with floor cleansers or in your yard maintenance.
 As for your neighbor, don’t begrudge her a spoonful or two of soil to finish off the day or spice up her potatoes.